view7677/java-interview-questions/pages/Threads.md

 Likewise, Thread-2 even cannot enter static synchronized method1() which is being executed by Thread-1.
 Thread-2 will have to wait for Thread-1 to release lock on  class’s classobject so that it could enter static synchronized method1().
 Now, let’s see a program to prove our point.

 ####  43. Suppose you have 2 threads (Thread-1 and Thread-2) on same object.
-Thread-1 is in synchronized method1(), can Thread-2 enter static synchronized method2() at same time?
+Thread-1 is in synchronized method1(), Can Thread-2 enter static synchronized method2() at same time?

 Yes, here when Thread-1 is in synchronized method1() it must be holding lock on object’s monitor and Thread-2 can enter static synchronized method2() by acquiring lock on class’s class object.
 Now, let’s see a program to prove our point.